mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 # Chapter 15: Entering Bills from Vendors

 ### Summary
-Learn how to record bills received from vendors in QuickBooks Online, affecting both the trial balance and vendor records.
+Learn how to record bills received from vendors, affecting both the trial balance and vendor records.

 ### Steps
 1. To enter a bill: